The Truth About German Food: 24 Must-Know Facts and Useful Tips for Your Trip

 Eierlikör smells like Christmas!

-And lastly, definitely worth mentioning is Eierlikör, a traditional German egg liqueur.
+And lastly, definitely worth mentioning is Eierlikör, the traditional German eggnog.
 The main ingredients are egg yolks, powdered sugar, vanilla extract, cream, and rum, so you can probably imagine the taste.
 It's especially popular around Christmas, but that combo of sweet cookies and even sweeter egg liqueur, well, not my cup of tea.

 A few other facts that are good to know before you set out to explore the diverse flavors of Germany: